There are many words out there describing different narcissist personality types, so here’s a quick summary.

 2. Malignant, the most pathological and hurtful of all narcissists, they have no sense of their inner worth, meaning they are full of rage and extremely vindictive, they are extremely dangerous and will stop at nothing to harm others, they are extremely unstable and often unstoppable, they will encourage others to fight on their behalf, they are extremely impulsive, they have no empathy or guilt, taking lots of rash hurtful actions towards others, they have an excessive rage within themselves.
 They have the ability to change reality for millions of people.
 Their crazy internal reality makes those around them believe that crazy reality, in the millions, if allowed to do so.
 They have no limits, and there is nothing they will not do to serve themselves.

 3. The vulnerable narcissist tend to be more emotionally sensitive to criticism than other narcissists, have a low self-esteem and can be depressed.
 Someone who’s been abused by a narcissist can come across as a vulnerable narcissist from learned behaviour to protect themselves when they are actually struggling with CPTSD.
 Vulnerable narcissists often get misdiagnosed with BPD.
 Those with BPD or CPTSD can get misdiagnosed as a narcissist.

-The classic grandiose narcissist will most often be overt as they believe they are special.
-The world around them often agrees, the victim will most often be covert as they think they are special and don’t understand why the world around them doesn’t agree, malignant can be either, and all three can use overt or covert methods depending on their needs.
+The classic grandiose narcissist will most often be overt as they believe they are special and everyone around them often unwittingly agrees.
+The victim will most often be covert as they think they are special and don’t understand why those around them don’t agree.
+Malignant can be either, and all three can use overt or covert methods depending on their needs.

 1. Introverted or Covert is harder to identify.
 They are very fragile, very ashamed people, extremely sensitive to setbacks and criticism, they are very woe is me, and they’ve suffered more than anybody else, extraordinarily envious and jealous, not understanding why others get stuff they do not.
 They can be passive-aggressive, and they can be very antisocial.
 They will continually nag if they work, they often change jobs fast, they get bored very quickly, they are extremely lazy.